HospitalRun/hospitalrun.io/_posts/2016-11-15-hospitalrun-release-1.0.markdown

 To start, [join the project Slack](https://hospitalrun-slackin.herokuapp.com).

 # Interested in deploying HospitalRun?
-And if you're a hospital interested in deployment HospitalRun once it's officially "shipped," you can join the email list below to receive an update as soon as the project is ready to install.
+And if you're a hospital interested in deploying HospitalRun once it's officially "shipped," you can join the email list below to receive an update as soon as the project is ready to install.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">